laravel/nova-docs/4.0/resources/file-fields.md

 ### Customizing File Storage

-Previously we learned that, by default, Nova stores the file using the `store` method of the `Illuminate\Http\UploadedFile` class.
+Previously we learned that, by default, Nova stores files using the `store` method of the `Illuminate\Http\UploadedFile` class.
 However, you may fully customize this behavior based on your application's needs.

 #### Customizing The Name / Path